baltzell/alert-soft/README.md

   * With sector/layer/component/order
   * Finalizing dependent on data from the hardware?
 * AHDC
-  * Perpindicular drift time propogation
+  * Currently includes a perpindicular drift time propogation and simple energy attenuation
-  * Some energy attenuation
   * Time-to-distance/DOCA(?) in progress, based on Garfield
 * ATOF
-  * Some light propagation time and energy attenuation exists
+  * Curreently includes a light propagation time, energy attenuation, and photo-electron efficiency
-  * A photo-electron efficiency exists

 # Reconstruction (COATJAVA)
 ## ATOF